Layr-Labs/eigenlayer-middleware/docs/middlewareV2/OperatorTableCalculator.md

 - Capping the stake of an operator
 - Using oracles to price stake

 The [`ECDSATableCalculator`](../../src/middlewareV2/tableCalculator/ECDSATableCalculator.sol) and [`BN254TableCalculator`](../../src/middlewareV2/tableCalculator/BN254TableCalculator.sol) value slashable stake equally across all strategies.
-For example, if an operator allocates 100 stETH, 100 wETH, and 100 USDC the calculator would return 300 for the stake weight of the operator.
+For example, if an operator allocates 100 stETH, 100 wETH, and 100 DAI the calculator would return 300 for the stake weight of the operator.

 ---